 Submit updated plan to Superintendent and Board, school staff, school councils, and the community for review and comment as directed by Policy 01.111.

-Maintain copies of the plan for five (5) years and other documentation to illustrate compliance with state and federal requirements.
+Maintain copies of the plan permanently and other documentation to illustrate compliance with state and federal requirements.

-The format of the District plan shall be consistent with parameters set forth in the AdvancEd Adaptive System of School Improvement Support Tools platform (ASSIST).
+The format of the District plan shall be consistent with parameters set forth in the Adaptive System of School Improvement Support Tools (ASSIST) platform.

 EXPLANATION: SB 1 AMENDS KRS 158.649 CHANGING THE BIENNIAL TARGET FOR ELIMINATING ACHIEVEMENT GAPS TO EVERY YEAR.
 THESE PROPOSED CHANGES ARE IN COMPLIANCE WITH THOSE AMENDMENTS.